 Self-advocacy is the ability to speak up for yourself, about the things that are important to you.
 It’s about being able to ask for what you need and want.
 Self-advocacy is making choices and decisions that affect your life and carrying out a plan to help you get there.

-It can help to understand the Code of Health & Disability Services' Consumers' Rights as well as the guidance about informed consent from the Medical Council and you can download our information sheet on the Code of Rights below.
+It can help to understand the Code of Health & Disability Services' Consumers' Rights as well as the guidance about informed consent from the Medical Council and you can download our Self-Advocacy with Medical Professionals when you have Endometriosis Information Guide below.

 Why is self-advocacy important?

 Self-advocacy allows you to achieve the things you want from life.
 Being a self-advocate means you will:

 improve your self-confidence and self esteem

 have the strength to guard against exploitation and abuse